-Of course, another effective way to get in a positive state of mind for trading is to give yourself the gift of time.
+Another effective way to get in a positive trading mindset is to give yourself the gift of time.

-If you’re constantly waking up at 8:02 a.m. and scrambling to study and prepare before the trading day begins, you’re more likely to approach trading from a flustered and rushed state of mind.
+If you constantly wake up late and scramble to study and prepare before the trading day begins, you’re more likely to approach trading in a flustered and rushed state of mind.
 It’s much harder to maintain a level head like this.

 Try waking up a little earlier so that you have time to acclimate to the day.
-It may help to set up a morning routine of working out or meditating before you start your research so that you can approach trades from a calm and relaxed mentality.
+It may help to set up a morning routine.
+Maybe work out or meditate before you start your research.
+Do whatever helps you approach trades from a calmer state of mind.

-You might not totally be able to remove emotions from the equation, but it can help reduce potential damage when you find yourself making quick decisions.
+Take a few moments to get focused and in the right headspace before you start trading.
+You might not totally be able to remove emotions from the equation, but being in the right frame of mind can help pivot when you find yourself making irrational decisions.

 2. Have a Great Base of Knowledge

-Think about it this way: You’d never take on a huge home repair without educating yourself about what’s involved with it and the potential things that could go wrong.
-You’d want to be prepared for all outcomes, which requires knowledge and research.
+Think about it this way: You’d never take on a huge home repair without educating yourself about what’s involved and all the things that could go wrong.
+You’d want to be prepared for all outcomes, and that requires knowledge and research.

-With trading, educating yourself can prove similarly helpful in allowing you to minimize risk and make smarter decisions.
+It’s the same with trading.
+Educating yourself can help you minimize risk and make smarter decisions.

-I make sure to educate you on the basics, but then teach you how to actually use that knowledge and the trading techniques to try to make profitable trades.
+My goal is to educate you on the basics, then teach you how to actually use that knowledge and trading techniques to learn to think for yourself.

-A strong foundation of knowledge is always a good thing, and it will help you make more informed decisions as a trader.
+A strong foundation of knowledge is always a good thing, and it’ll help you make more informed decisions as a trader.

 3. Imagine Winning

-Olympic athletes will do visualizations of seeing themselves winning a race or game.
-It might not actually get them to win the gold, but it certainly doesn’t hurt their performance.
+This is key in trading psychology.
+Olympic athletes often visualize themselves winning a race or game.
+It might not actually get them a gold medal, but it certainly doesn’t hurt their performance.

 Why not do the same with your trading?
-Visualizing how it might feel to make a killing on a trade can be very motivating, and it can help prompt you to try to figure out real steps that you can take toward making it a reality.
+Visualizing how it might feel to make a killing on a trade can be motivating.
+It can help prompt you to find real steps you can take toward making your goals a reality.